 Wild food supplies and ingredients

 I can supply various types of wild ingredients when in season and, in some cases, pick sustainably to order, especially for wild greens.
 So whether you’re a chef, herbalist or an adventurous home cook, do get in touch to discuss your requirements.
+I’m not in a position to supply whole restaurants weekly or anything, but happy share out a big glut of bounty on an ad-hoc basis, or pick to order for a special event or for preserving batches etc. I can also offer limited wild preserves potentially.
+Happy to have a chat or point you in the right direction if you’re after more than I can offer.

 A bit about me…